giannistamoulakatos/AI_idea_elements_of_AI_seminar/README.md

 ## Summary

 It will do check in one room and it will detected the dangerous items in one room.
-Mainly items can hurt people
+Mainly items can hurt people. it will have one camera for detected the dangerous items in a room

 ## Background

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?

-This is how you make a list, if you need one:
-* problem 1
-* problem 2
-* etc.
+The idea has assist on detected dagnerous items in one room.
+The problem is the not safety places where are people go and with kids them, Also the are people that they have a dangerous items and they go inside in one place with another people and with kids.
+Naturally we don't know the people goal.
+The motivation for the idea is the murders that do late night in rooms from people in people that not wait and in road.
+This is important issue because the more from them events i'ts not easy detect immediately.

+### problems

+* No check the places are they safety
+* No check the people that they going to places and rooms with another people and people with kids them

 ## How is it used?